KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ![](pycon-us-2026-recap-images/naples-island-gangway.jpg)
 A gangway leading down to a semi-private dock.
 These homeowners are living the dream!

+A gondola ride through Naples Island and visit to nearby Seal Island could be on the itinerary for next year.

 ![](pycon-us-2026-recap-images/nicks-on-second-chilean-sea-bass.jpg)
 Nick's was a short walk from Naples Island.
 This Chilean Sea Bass was absolutely delicious!
 It was exactly what I was hoping for.
 When I found out the very friendly bartender Garrett was originally from the Dallas-Fortworth area, I had to know more about his story.
 He visited Long Beach and came back to live, because it was paradise for him.

+After Nick's I was able to make it to the Queen Mary in time for the 1:15 pm Glory Days Tour.

 ![](pycon-us-2026-recap-images/queen-mary-1930s-gps.jpg)